 This policy was approved by the University Cabinet on December 7, 2007.

 It shall be a condition of employment with any institution of the University System of Georgia to submit to a background investigation.
-Background investigations shall be performed on regular fulltime and part-time new hires and rehires, temporary employees (including student workers occupying positions of trust), and "borrowed servants*."
+Background investigations shall be performed on regular full-time and part-time new hires and rehires, temporary employees (including student workers occupying positions of trust), and "*borrowed servants".
 Student workers who are not hired into positions of trust are not required to undergo a background investigation.
-In addition, a background investigation shall be performed on existing employees being transferred, reassigned, reclassified or promoted into a position of trust (unless the University conducted a background investigation on such employee at any time after July 1, 2002), and in accordance with O.C.G.A. §50-5-83(b)(12), which requires background investigations and credit checks for purchasing card (P-Card) holders.
+In addition, a background investigation shall be performed on existing employees being transferred, reassigned, reclassified or promoted into a position of trust, and in accordance with O.C.G.A. §50-5-83(b)(12), which requires background investigations and credit checks for purchasing card (P-Card) holders.
 Background Investigations shall be conducted on a post offer/pre-employment basis.

 * Borrowed servants work under the supervision of the University of Georgia but are paid by other entities, e.g., some county extension personnel.

 In circumstances where non-minor students and volunteers are used for the benefit of the University in its delivery of programs and services, or volunteers and non-minor students routinely work with minors (children) under the direction, control, and supervision of University employees, a background investigation should be conducted.

 Background investigations shall include, at a minimum, the following checks:

 - A state and federal criminal history check covering a minimum of seven (7) years.